 On February 21, 1591, French mathematician and engineer Girard Desargues was born.
 Desargues is considered one of the founders of projective geometry.
-Desargues‘ theorem, the Desargues graph, and the crater Desargues on the Moon are named in his honour.
+Desargues‘ theorem, the Desargues graph, and the crater Desargues on the Moon are named in his honor.
 In his later years, he designed an elaborate spiral staircase, and an ingenious new form of pump, but the most important of Desargues‘ interests was Geometry.
 He invented a new, non-Greek way of doing geometry, now called ‘projective’ or ‘modern’ geometry.
 As a mathematician he was highly original and completely rigorous.
 However, he was far from lucid in his mathematical style.

 “I freely confess that I never had taste for study or research either in physics or geometry except in so far as they could serve as a means of arriving at some sort of knowledge of the proximate causes… for the good and convenience of life, in maintaining health, in the practice of some art,… having observed that a good part of the arts is based on geometry, among others that cutting of stone in architecture, that of sundials, that of perspective in particular.”